google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_addFileVFS

-Add file to VFS, return 0: success, 1: full, 2: repeated name, -1: failed to load.
+Add file to VFS.
+The directory argument is optional and can be NULL or empty.
+Returns 0 on success, 1 when VFS is full, 2 on name collision, or -1 when an internal error occurs.

 .. _mj_makeEmptyFileVFS: